tina-trenkner/pink-drum-explosion/README.md

 ## Concepts reviewed in this tutorial

 ### key codes and <kbd></kbd>
 kbd is a HTML element for input via keyboard.
 The key code is a numeric value assigned to keys on the keyboard.
+MDN: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/kbd

 ### data as an HTML attribute
 https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes